-The assimilation system integrates one-day MERIS Chl-a observations to daily update the ensemble forecast.
-The methodology behind this process is based onto a SEEK filter (Pham et al., 1998; Brasseur and Verron, 2006), implemented in the ensemble system using the System of Sequential Assimilation Modules (SESAM) assimilation platform (Brankart et al., 2012) that deals with all matrix operations required by the assimilation scheme.
+The assimilation system integrates daily composites of MERIS Chl a observations to daily update the ensemble forecast.
+The methodology behind this process is based on a SEEK filter (Pham et al., 1998; Brasseur and Verron, 2006), implemented in the ensemble system using the System of Sequential Assimilation Modules (SESAM) assimilation platform (Brankart et al., 2012) that deals with all matrix operations required by the assimilation scheme.
+Though using a probabilistic approach is more resource-intensive, it produces a probability distribution that allows for an objective validation with observations using probabilistic scores, unlike a deterministic assimilation system that provides only one estimated trajectory.
+As another advantage, the explicit simulation of model uncertainties in the ensemble approach is necessary to produce a description of uncertainties that is consistent with observations.

 The assimilation scheme proceeds in two steps.
 (1) An ensemble forecast in which each ensemble member, i.e., state vector, is propagated forward in time using the full model equations.
 (2) When a set of observations, i.e., daily swaths of ocean color retrieved from MERIS, is available, the statistical information contained in the ensemble is combined with observations to update the forecasted ensemble.
-The most relevant aspects of this second step, referred to as analysis, will be commented below.
-To propagate the system, the initial condition of the subsequent daily forecast is the updated analysis ensemble obtained by the assimilation of Chl-a observations.
+The most relevant aspects of this second step, referred to as analysis, will be commented on below.
+To propagate the system, the initial condition of the subsequent daily forecast is the updated analysis ensemble obtained by the assimilation of Chl a observations.

-The state vector entering the analysis step is composed of all prognostic biogeochemical state variables of the three-dimensional grid following a multivariate approach.
-To keep the analysis computationally affordable, a prior diagnosis of the multivariate correlations between the observed (Chl-a in this case) and non-observed biogeochemical variables have been carried out.
+The state vector entering the analysis step is composed of all prognostic biogeochemical state variables of the threedimensional grid following a multivariate approach.
+To keep the analysis computationally affordable, a prior diagnosis of the multivariate correlations between the observed (Chl a in this case) and non-observed biogeochemical variables has been carried out.
 Following the results obtained from this test, 12 out of the 24 biogeochemical state variables are included into the updated state vector.
-These state variables correspond to nutrients, oxygen, zooplankton, phytoplankton, and Chl-a biomass.
+These state variables correspond to nutrients, oxygen, zooplankton, phytoplankton, and Chl a.

-The probability distribution of the observed variable, i.e., Chl-a, is usually considered as log-normal (Campbell, 1995).
-A well-known strategy to accommodate the characteristic non-Gaussian distributions of biogeochemical parameters is applying a log-normal transformation (e.g., Ciavatta et al., 2011; Mattern et al., 2017).
+The probability distribution of the observed variable, i.e., Chl a, is usually regarded as lognormal (Campbell, 1995).
+A well-known strategy to accommodate the characteristic non-Gaussian distributions of biogeochemical parameters is applying a lognormal transformation (e.g., Ciavatta et al., 2011; Mattern et al., 2017).
 However, this transformation assumes that the shape of the probability distribution does not change.
-As this is not often verified, we adopted here another non-linear strategy dependent on the shape of the probability distribution.
+As this is not often verified, we adopted here another nonlinear strategy dependent on the shape of the probability distribution.
 Anamorphosis transformations (Bertino et al., 2003; Béal et al., 2010) are applied to each variable of the state vector prior to the ensemble analysis step to ensure that marginal PDFs are close to Gaussian.
 The strategy of these transformations relies on remapping the quantiles of each marginal distribution such that the probability distribution is as close as possible to a Gaussian.
-These transformations ensure that no value of the variables becomes negative after the analysis update, improve the description of the correlations between Chl-a and non-observed variables, and exclude possible causes of breakdown of the simulation.
+These transformations ensure that no value of the variables becomes negative after the analysis update, improve the description of the correlations between Chl a and non-observed variables, and exclude possible causes of the breakdown of the simulation.
 To be compliant with the new variables, observations are also transformed into the anamorphic space defined by the ensemble simulation.
 After analysis, the corresponding inverse transformations are performed to come back into the original model space and initialize the subsequent daily ensemble forecast.